brlin-tw/gcloud-docs-nav2md/README.md

 You need to have the following software installed in order to follow this tutorial:

+* gzip
+  For uncompressing the gzip-compressed product's release archive.
 * [html-query](https://github.com/orf/html-query)
   For parsing the navigation interface HTML markup into JSON data for further processing.
+* jinjanator
+  For converting the JSON navigation data into Markdown markup using Jinja2 templates.
+* jq
+  For beautifying the JSON navigation data for easier inspecting the parse results.
 * Mozilla Firefox
   For selecting the HTML markup of the navigation interface we need to parse data from.
 * Your preferred plaintext editor application
   For examining the HTML markup.
+* Your preferred tar archive manipulating application.
+  For extracting the product's release archive.
 * Your preferred text terminal emulator application
   For running command-line interface commands required by this tutorial.